 Indian by birth, Pakistani by migration and British by chance, Ali Zaidi uses his cultural displacement to celebrate commonalities and differences.
 He weaves strategies of connection and welcome.
-At once eclectic and holistic, he uses photography, film, performance, social media, food gatherings, touch and massage, with an aim to explore.
+At once eclectic and holistic, he uses photography, film, performance, drawing, social media, food gatherings, touch and massage, to explore conectivity.
 Zaidi’s art is a bridge between the rational and the emotional creating an intangible understanding of being.

 My practice is informed by differences that create the vibrancy of our contemporary cultures, communities and engagement.
 Using art as a tool, I explore connectivity of people.
-Focusing on the personal and collective identities I create offerings that are inclusive.
-I allow the authenticity to shine bright.
-Whilst celebrating the differences, similarities are teased out that ultimately reveal the human connection.
+Focusing on the personal and collective identities I create offerings that celebrate the uniqueness, yet tease similarities that reveal the connection.

 Artist/Director AliZaidiArts 2012 – present